 A special TLMI Profit Planning Workshop was held, conducted by Spencer A. Tucker, Director of the Profit Planning & Management Institute.
 The two-day intensive profit-planning workshop was geared to the problems and characteristics of the tag and label industries and aimed at upper and middle management.

-A new logo was designed for TLMI-and remains the logo used by the Institute today.
+A new logo was designed for TLMI and remains the basis of the logo used by the Institute today.

 Standards for Splices and C1S Litho were approved by the Label Division members and included in the Label Division Manual of Standard Specifications.

 The second edition of the TLMI Glossary of Terms for the Pressure-Sensitive Label Industry was published.

 The Executive Committee, in a unanimous decision, decided to give the exclusive selling rights of the TLMI testing equipment to Testing Machines, Inc.